Person mit Noise-Cancelling-Kopfhörern

 Category Bose QC Ultra 2 Sony WH-1000XM6

-MSRP 449 Euro 419 Euro
+RRP 449 Euro 419 Euro

-Battery ANC on 30 hours 30 hours
+Battery life with ANC 30 hours 30 hours

-USB-C Lossless Yes Via LDAC; USB-C only for charging
+USB-C Lossless Yes Via LDAC, USB-C only for charging

-ANC absolute silence Marginally ahead Very good
+ANC absolute silence Marginally better Very good

-ANC adaptive environment Solid Marginally ahead
+ANC adaptive environment Solid Marginally better

-Bass character Punchy, warm Neutral, controlled
+Bass character Powerful, warm Neutral, controlled

 Controls Buttons plus slider Touchpad